Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/properties/mapping.rst

 =============================================

 Offset
-   The texture co-ordinates can be translated by an offset.
+   The texture coordinates can be translated by an offset.
    Enlarging of the Offset moves the texture towards the top left.
 Size
    These buttons allow you to change the mapping of axes between the texture's own coordinate system,